Table of Contents

 - Procedures for resolving disputes

-- Time period for completing the escrow payment
+- The time period for completing the escrow payment

 - Method for notifying the escrow agent of any problems